AlexBlandin/PYTDL/README.md

 ## Configuration

 Create a `config.toml` file in this folder to set your configuration.
-See [TOML](toml.io/en/) for syntax.
+See [TOML](toml.io/en/) for allowed syntax.

-The following settings can be altered in the top level:
+The following settings can be altered in the top level of the config file, where they must all appear before any `[template]` tables:

 ```py
 is_audio: bool = False # Do we only want the audio files?